philmcminn/new-paper/README.md

 For example, this repository chooses to structure papers by splitting its content across several files.
 This is because I prefer to structure papers in a modular fashion, much like a computer program.
-It is not hard to find things using text search in a good text editor, so long as you include all the relevant files in the scope of the search.
+A common objection to doing it this way is that it makes it harder to find specific text later.
+But, if you structure your files in the way this repository suggests, finding things should not be difficult, and you get really stuck, then it is not hard to use the "Find" feature of a good text editor, so long as you include all the relevant files in the scope of the search.